OxfordSemantic/AdvancedWorkshop/2_3-BlankNodes/2_3-BlankNodes.md

 Write a query [in the console](http://localhost:12110/console/datastores/sparql?datastore=default) to validate you work.

 Discuss your solutions with others in the `RDFox-Workshop` channel of our [Slack Community](https://join.slack.com/t/rdfox/shared_invite/zt-1z7dnm2ad-WoKRf~~3CynB_KTi5X0RHg)!

+## 👏 &nbsp; Another bonus - Turtle and SPARQL syntax for blank nodes

+You can run the script in the folder `example3` to examine how RDFox handles blank node imports and what syntax is supported in Turtle and SPARQL.
+RDFox's behaviour for blank nodes with specified labels is governed by the value of the datastore property [user-blank-node-import-policy](https://docs.oxfordsemantic.tech/data-stores.html#user-blank-node-import-policy).